datacamp/viewflow/README.md

 # Viewflow

 Viewflow is a framework built on the top of Airflow that enables data scientists to create materialized views.
-It allow data scientists to focus on the logic of the view creation in their preferred tool (e.g., SQL, Python).
+It allows data scientists to focus on the logic of the view creation in their preferred tool (e.g., SQL, Python).

 Viewflow automatically creates Airflow DAGs and tasks based on SQL or Python files.

-One of the major features of Viewflow is its ability to manage tasks’ dependencies, i.e., views used to create another view.
-Viewflow can automatically extract from the code (SQL query or Python script) the internal and external dependencies..
+One of the major features of Viewflow is its ability to manage tasks' dependencies, i.e., views used to create another view.
+Viewflow can automatically extract from the code (SQL query or Python script) the internal and external dependencies.
 An internal dependency is a view that belongs to the same DAG as a view being created.
 An external dependency is a view that belongs to a different DAG.
-The benefits of automatic dependency management are twofold: First, data scientists don't have to manually list dependencies -- which is usually an error-prone process.
+The benefits of automatic dependency management are twofold: First, data scientists don't have to manually list dependencies, usually an error-prone process.
 Second, it makes sure that no view is built on stale data (because all dependent views will be updated beforehand).

-Currently, Viewflow supports SQL and Python views and PostgreSQL/Redshift as destination.
-We will continue improving Viewflow by adding new view types (e.g., R, Jupyter Notebooks, ...) and destination (e.g. Snowflake, BigQuery, ...).
+Currently, Viewflow supports SQL and Python views and PostgreSQL/Redshift as a destination.
+We will continue improving Viewflow by adding new view types (e.g., R, Jupyter Notebooks, ...) and destination (e.g., Snowflake, BigQuery, ...).

 ## Viewflow demo

 We created a demo that shows how Viewflow works.
 The demo creates two DAGs: `viewflow-demo-1` and `viewflow-demo-2`.
-These DAGs create a total of four views in a local Postgres database .
+These DAGs create a total of four views in a local Postgres database.
 Check out the view files in [demo/dags/](./demo/dags/).

 ### Run the demo
 We use `docker-compose` to instantiate an Apache Airflow instance and a Postgres database.
 The Airflow container and the Postgres container are defined in the [docker-compose.yml](./docker-compose.yml) file.
 The first time you want to run the demo, you will first have to build the Apache Airflow [docker image](Dockerfile) that embeds Viewflow: